Monday, January 16, 2012

 Without the school budget vote, the good people of this state would totally have to rely on school boards to do the right thing as elected representatives.
 One just has to look at our property taxes to figure out the majority of school boards have not done the right thing thus far.
 And from my perspective as an insider, I can say without hesitation, we just cannot afford to take the chance of taking away the public's right to vote on school budgets.

-The bottom line is the school budget vote is the only real leverage the public has to hold school boards accountable as their school district's fiduciary trustees and to ensure budget allocations better reflect the needs of the community.
+The bottom line is the school budget vote is the only real leverage the public has to hold school boards accountable as their school district's fiduciary trustees and to ensure budget allocations best reflect the needs of the community.

 Lastly, our legislators must understand that the annual school budget is the board’s preeminent policy statement and the budget preparation process is one of the board’s most important duties.
 Not only must a school board have a proactive and creative involvement throughout the budget development process, they are also supposed to provide for community input during this process, but I will argue that, more times than not, this is not the case.
 The correct solution is not taking away our vote on school budgets, but passing legislation that will make voting on school budgets more meaningful.
 The school budget process should be more transparent and there should be more than one mandated public hearing so as to allow MORE public input.
 Moreover, if a budget is defeated, the recommended cuts made by the municipal governing body should not be allowed to be overturned through an appeal process.